The Perfect 3 Day Taipei Itinerary

 Another famous night market in Taipei is Ningxia Night Market.
 The market has a bustling and busy atmosphere and is said to have some of the best Taiwanese food in Taipei.

-Although the market is open from 4 pm to 2 am, it is recommended to come between 8 pm and 9 pm to really enjoy the atmosphere.
+Although the market is open from 4 PM to 2 AM, it is recommended to come between 8 PM and 9 PM to really enjoy the atmosphere.
+If you want to book accommodation near this market to enjoy it in the evening, Datong is the best place to stay in Taipei.

 Taipei's History and Traditions

 For the last day of your three days in Taipei, you'll be visiting Taipei's most historical sites.
-First, though, you'll make a quick trip 30-minutes out of the city to hike in Yangmingshan National Park.
+First, though, make a quick trip 30 minutes out of the city to hike in Yangmingshan National Park.

 For lunch, you'll visit the stunning and majestic Grand Hotel.
 Choose from three restaurants, or visit the Garden Cafe for afternoon tea.
-Having eaten and explored the hotel, you'll then head to the Dalongdong Baoan Temple that was built in the 18th century as a Taiwanese folk temple.
+Having eaten and explored the hotel, your next stop is Dalongdong Baoan Temple which was built in the 18th century as a Taiwanese folk temple.

 Yangmingshan National Park